jipp/sonoffTH/README.md

 * manual switch status by pressing bottom
 * OTA update from webserver during startup
 * OTA update triggered from IDE
-* reset settings when buttom pressed during startup for 3 sec
+* reset settings when buttom pressed for 3 sec
 * connect sensor to jack for measurements
 * publish switch status, temperature, humidity and vcc
 * username/password for mqtt broker optional
-* reset settings during operation by pressing button for 3 sec
+* Deepsleep for longer battery live

 ## The following features are in progress
 * react faster when mqtt broker is not responding (this seems to be a timeout when mqtt is reconnecting)
 * add last will for mqtt
-* CI for Project
-* maybe start on-demand wifi-setup instead of resetting all settings
 * maybe in case mqtt dies in operation, reconnect when switch changes

 ## Additional files